Passive Income vs Active Income: What’s the Difference?

 Wrap your car in advertising.

 Similar to wraps seen on local transit, you can get paid for wrapping your car in advertising.
-Assuming you’re not shy and are ok with putting a wrap on your car, you can check out your options at Carvertise.com.
+Assuming you’re not shy and are ok with putting a wrap on your vehicle, you can check out your options at Carvertise.com.

 Don’t forget your work.
 Talk to HR and see if you can receive a referral fee for finding new talent or clients.
 Most large companies have guidelines in place, but if you work someplace smaller, don’t be shy about asking for a referral bonus.